São Paulo Metro

-Metro itself is far from covering the entire urban area in the city of São Paulo and only runs within the city limits.
-However, it is complemented by a network of metropolitan trains operated by CPTM and Via Mobilidade, which serve the São Paulo and the São Paulo Metropolitan Region.
-The two systems combined form a 380 km long network.
-The metropolitan trains differs from Metro because it also serves other municipalities around São Paulo with larger average distance between stations and freight trains operating in some lines (except for the Line 9, which has almost no differences to the Metro lines).
+The six lines in the metro system operate on 104.4 km of route, serving 91 stations.
+It is complemented by a network of metropolitan trains operated by CPTM and ViaMobilidade, which serve the city of São Paulo and the São Paulo Metropolitan Region.
+The systems combined form a 380 km long network, all accessible via one single ticket.
+The metropolitan trains differs from Metro because it also serves other municipalities around São Paulo with larger average distance between stations and freight trains operating in some lines.

 Considered the most modern in Latin America, the system is the first to install platform screen doors at a station, and use communications-based train control with lines 4 and 15 being fully automated.

-Line 15, is a monorail line that partially opened for service in 2014 and is the first high capacity monorail line of Latin America.
-The São Paulo Metro and CPTM both operate as State-owned companies, and have received awards in the recent past as one of the cleanest systems in the world by ISO9001.
-The São Paulo Metro was voted Best Metro Americas at the MetroRail 2010 industry conference and it was chosen as one of the best metro systems of the world by Business Insider, being the only system in Latin America to make the list.
+Line 15 is a monorail line that partially opened for service in 2014 and is the first high capacity monorail line of Latin America.
+The São Paulo Metro and CPTM both operate as State-owned companies and have received awards in the recent past as one of the cleanest systems in the world by ISO 9001.
+The São Paulo Metro was voted Best Metro Americas at the MetroRail 2010 industry conference and has been frequently chosen as one of the best metro systems in the world by specialist media outlets such as CNN and Business Insider, being the only system in Latin America to make the list.

 History

 The Companhia do Metropolitano de São Paulo (Metrô) was founded on April 24, 1968.
-Eight months later, work on north–south line was initiated.
+Eight months later, work on the initial North–South line (now Line 1 - Blue) was initiated.
 In 1972, the first test train trip occurred between Jabaquara and Saúde stations.
 On September 14, 1974, the segment between Jabaquara and Vila Mariana entered into commercial operation.

 The first line, Norte/Sul (North/South), later renamed "Blue Line" or Line 1 - Blue, was opened on September 18, 1972, with an experimental operation between Saúde and Jabaquara stations.
 Commercial operations started on September 14, 1974, after an eight-year "gestation" period that began in 1966, under Mayor Faria Lima's administration.
 Expansion of the metro system includes new lines.
 As of late 2004, construction began on a US$1 billion, 12.8 km all-underground line (Line 4 - Yellow), with eleven stations, aimed at transporting almost one million people per day.
 By 2004, Line 2 was also being expanded, with two new stations open in 2006 and another one in 2007.

 A 10.5 km expansion of Line 5 was completed in 2018.